shrimpeu/PUP-Medical-Health-Form-Website/README.md

 This repository contains the final project for our web development course at PUP (Polytechnic University of the Philippines).
 The project is a web application designed to manage medical health forms for PUP.

-You can visit the deployed website [here](https://shrimpeu.github.io/PUP-Medical-Health-Form-Website/).
+You can visit the published website [here](https://shrimpeu.github.io/PUP-Medical-Health-Form-Website/).

 ## Team Members